 (b) that secures or guarantees payment of an amount determined by the CEO, being an amount that in the opinion of the CEO is equivalent to the average levy to be paid by the liable person in a return period.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 (2) The CEO may permit the financial assurance to be paid in monthly instalments over a period of 3 months.